Roenbaeck/sim-loyalty/README.md

 - Paste your actual retention data (percentages by month)
 - **Advanced multi-method optimization**: Uses 4 different algorithms simultaneously (Grid Search, Differential Evolution, Random Restart, and Simulated Annealing) to find the best fit
 - Automatically selects the optimal result from all methods
-- **See your actual data as light blue dots** overlaid on the model prediction
+- **See your actual data as blue dots** overlaid on the model prediction
 - Visually validate fit quality at a glance
 - Robust fitting across diverse retention patterns, from simple decay to complex multi-segment behaviors
 - Perfect for working with real cohort data from your analytics platform